pwyq/netron/USER_MANUAL.md

 		- Arabic numerals ([0-9])
 		- Underscores (`_`)
 - __Add a node to a group__:
-	- left-click on target group to select it
+	- click on target group to select it
-	- left-click on any nodes to add it to the group
+	- click on any nodes to add it to the group
-	- left-click targeted group again to de-select it
+	- click targeted group again to de-select it
 - __Delete a node in a group__:
 	- click on the target node on the leftside panel (this action cannot be undone)
 - __Add a series of ndoes to a group__
-	- left-click on target group to select it
+	- click on target group to select it
 	- click `Start Node`
 	- choose your start-node on the graph
 	- click `End Node`